wemake-services/wemake-python-styleguide/docs/pages/usage.rst

 2. Some specific group (naming, complexity, consistency, best practices) with ``Z`` and the first number
 3. Some specific violation with the full violation code

+We use `flake8-per-file-ignore <https://github.com/snoack/flake8-per-file-ignores>`_
+plugin, so it is possible to ignore violations on a per-file bases.
+It means, that you can have different set of violations ignored for different files.

 Read more about `ignoring violations <http://flake8.pycqa.org/en/latest/user/violations.html>`_ in the official docs.